-- If it’s good quality and in good condition, you can consider selling in in Market Place on Facebook, or other buy & sell groups.
-I’ve had some good success from places like that.
+- If it’s good quality and in good condition, you can consider selling in Market Place on Facebook, or other buy & sell groups.
+I’ve had some good success in places like that.

 - If you want to get rid of it right away, there are many donation binS around Niagara.
 You can also drop it off at your local Value Village.

 - There are plenty of non-profit organizations, such as the Diabetes association that will come to you and collect your used clothing.